gorkbravo/Undergraduate-Thesis/README.md

   -Currenty working on implementing the actual data that is to be analysed

-  -Nevertheless, the code seems to be working on arbitrary tickers, so no reason to be believe that with some work it will work with WTI options data :)
+  -Nevertheless, the code seems to be working on arbitrary tickers, so no reason to be believe that with some work it won't work with WTI options data :)

 Key areas of exploration include: